 Hard to get technical information about the VPN

 UnoVPN by UnoTelly is specifically marketed as a privacy and security service.
 It is a bolt-on feature for the company’s main Smart DNS service.
 The Smart DNS service is what consumers are supposed to use for unblocking website content and streaming geo-restricted TV.
 The VPN, on the other hand, should only be used for the purpose of securing web browsing data with encryption.

 Despite being very clear about that, UnoVPN is a service that lacks the robust encryption required to make it a secure VPN.
 For this reason, UnoVPN byUnoTelly completely fails to do the one task that it sets out to achieve.
 It is a slow, clunky VPN service that suffers from glitches, slow connection speeds, and badly implemented encryption standards.

 If you want a Smart DNS service, then UnoTelly might well be the ticket.
-However, if you’re looking for an all-round privacy and unblocking solution, please look elsewhere for a reliable, value for money, premium VPN service.
+However, if you’re looking for an all-round privacy and unblocking solution, please look elsewhere for a reliable, value for money, premium VPN provider.
 There are plenty out there to choose from.